-First addy you added will be used as SRC addy for outgoing traffic by def, often called primary addy .
+First address you added will be used as SOURCE address for outgoing traffic by default, it is often called primary address .
 Receiving will do for all added IPs

 If you set up a static route and interface through which it is available goes down - the route is removed from active routing table as well.
 Also you cannot add route via inaccessible gateways.